helix-bridge/helix-docs/docs/relayer/register.md

 ## Tips

 If the token bridge is the `Default` type, there will be slight differences in the registration process, and in the client's configuration, the bridgeType should be modified to lnv2-default.
+Or if the token bridge is the `v3` type, the bridgeType should be modified to `lnv3`.